slcs-jsc/mptrac/README.md

     git pull https://github.com/slcs-jsc/mptrac.git

-In case the GSL and netCDF libraries are missing on your system, it is recommended to install the versions of the libraries provided along with MPTRAC by running the library build script:
+In case the GSL and netCDF libraries are missing on your system, it is recommended to install the versions of the libraries provided along with MPTRAC by running the build script:

     cd mptrac/libs
     ./build.sh